tavinus/SamsungBIOSTools/README.md

 Because my compilation also includes the latest BIOS for all possible Hardware IDs (in theory), you should be able to do a simple text search for your Hardware ID and find at least one BIOS (the latest as of 2021/04/22).
 If an older version ever made into the list, you will also find it in the same search.

-The file [ITEM_List.txt](ITEM_List.txt) is the compilation of all the data I was able to gather from:
+The file [ItemList.txt](ItemList.txt) is the compilation of all the data I was able to gather from:

  - **BIOSItemList(112912).xml:** List from Nov 2012 ([link](http://forum.notebookreview.com/threads/samsung-laptops-roll-back-bios-updates.696197/))
  - **BIOSItemList (Google Cache Jan 31 2013).txt:** List from Jan 2013 ([link](http://forum.notebookreview.com/threads/samsung-laptops-roll-back-bios-updates.696197/))